-7 When the BIRT file requires parameters, choose parameters to select a parameter value, as shown in Figure 6-8.
-Required parameters are highlighted.
+7 If a BIRT file requires parameters, choose Parameters, as shown in Figure 6-8.
+Select a value from the list.
+Required parameters appear highlighted.

-Figure 6-8 Adding a parameter value to use when viewing the file Choose Subscribe when finished selecting or adding parameter values.
+Figure 6-8 Adding a parameter value to use when viewing the file

+Choose Subscribe when finished selecting or adding parameter values.